 through Florence and Rome in the fall, and especially as it got chilly in the

 When we were planning our trip to Ecuador, I wanted a bit lighter weight version since it would be warmer there.
-I went back to Waypoint Goods and ordered their colorful Havana style scarf, made of bamboo and cotton.
+I went back to Waypoint Goods and ordered one of their lightweight scarves made of bamboo and cotton.

 On our way to the jungle region of Ecuador.